metomi/fcm/CONTRIBUTING.md

 * Dave Matthews (Met Office, UK)
 * Matt Shin (Met Office, UK)

+(All contributors are identifiable with email addresses in the version control logs or otherwise.)

 ## Contributor Licence Agreement and Certificate of Origin

 By making a contribution to this project, I certify that: